-The vast range of smartphone brands, specs, and features today have left consumers in a never-ending dilemma.
+The vast range of smartphone brands, specs, and features today has left consumers in a never-ending dilemma.
 There are people who are brand loyal and will only buy phones from a specific brand but there are others who are always on the run and want to try new brands.
-Some are looking to switch to other brands because of brand fatigue.
+Some are looking to switch to other brands because of brand fatigue when buying a smartphone.

 The global smartphone market is huge and more than a billion smartphones are sold every year.
 The question is how many of these purchasers are happy with their decision?
 The phenomenon of post-purchase dissonance is a real thing and happens when a person isn’t happy with the purchase they have made.

 We have gathered a list of features and specifications for you to consider while buying a smartphone; used or new!

 It has been seen that over time and based on consumers demand, screens of smartphones increased.
 The very first phone of Samsung Galaxy S series had a screen size of 4.00 inches and now Galaxy S10 plus features a 6.4 inches large screen.
 When buying a smartphone in recent times, you should only consider those phones which have 5.00 inches or larger screens for a better experience.

 Screen resolution matters when it comes to clarity of the display.
 Larger the resolution better the display quality.
 In today’s time phones have a minimum of 720p screen and some of the high-end phones feature a 4k or 2160p screens.
 However, 1080p is a sweet spot for any smartphone user.

 Smartphones these days feature 8 MP and above cameras and some of them also have multiple cameras.
 The end results of each and every camera setup is different, however, the least size of resolution of camera you should consider is 8 to 12 MP.